 Summer is also a good time to seek out a smaller, family-owned place off the beaten track.
-Try some of the boutique wineries in the Napa Valley Winery Guide.
 The valley can also be hot in mid-summer, making it a good time to explore wineries on Spring Mountain above the town of St. Helena or Howell Mountain near Angwin.

 In summer, the grapevines will be growing fast.
 You'll see lots of activity in the vineyards: pruning and shaping them to control how much sunlight falls on the grapes.
 In a year when too many grape clusters form, vineyard managers also "drop fruit," leaving only a few to concentrate flavor.

-If you're visiting Napa in summer because the kids are out of school, you'll find some family-oriented ideas for visiting Napa here
+If you're visiting Napa in summer because the kids are out of school, you'll find that there are many family-oriented activities as well

 Contrary to what you find in other places, the north end of Napa Valley is its hottest part in summer, thanks to the cooling effects of the San Francisco Bay at the south end.
-On a hot day, temperatures can vary by as much as 20°F between Carneros (coolest and furthest south) and Calistoga (hottest and furthest north).
+On a hot day, temperatures can vary by as much as 20-degrees between Carneros (coolest and furthest south) and Calistoga (hottest and furthest north).

 Averages are just numbers, and what's going to happen during your trip may be different.
 Check the short-range forecast a few times during the week or two before you go to get a better picture of what will happen.